john-heyer/john-heyer.github.io/_posts/2024-01-15-tiny-summaries.md

 giscus_comments: true
 ---
 Forcing myself to write (usually tiny) summaries of things I'm reading to improve retention.
-Not intended to teach -- will be terse and probably imprecise in places!
+Not intended to teach -- will be simultaneously terse and verbose and probably imprecise in places!

 ## Instruction following